Evil Queen (Disney): Storyline

-Furious that Humbert tricked her, Queen Grimhilde decides that Snow White shall die by her own hand and at any cost.
+Furious that the Huntsman tricked her, the Queen decides that Snow White shall die by her own hand and at any cost.
 She goes down the dungeon to her secret room where she practices her dark magic, and in desperation uses her spellbook and cauldron to make a potion that transforms her into a hag.
 The recipe calls it a peddler disguise as she gathers its ingredients like mummy dust to make her old, the black of night to shroud her clothes, the old hag's cackle to age her voice, the scream of fright to whiten her hair, a breath of wind to fan her hate, and a thunderbolt to mix it well.
 Her beauty is shrouded in ugliness and age upon ingesting the potion, though presumably reversible.
 She then conjures a poison apple, which will cause "the Sleeping Death", and leaves the castle.
 She is sure that no one would know or perform the counter-curse to her spell, and believes the Dwarfs would bury her rival alive, thinking her dead.
-Queen Grimhilde comes to the cottage and finds Snow White baking a pie for Grumpy the dwarf as she passes herself off as a traveling peddler.
+The Queen comes to the cottage and finds Snow White baking a pie for Grumpy the dwarf as she passes herself off as a traveling peddler.
 Snow White's forest animal friends feel there is something wrong about this strange old woman.
-After an unsuccessful attempt to warn Snow White by attacking Queen Grimhilde, they hurry to warn the Dwarfs of Queen Grimhilde's arrival.
-Now alone, Queen Grimhilde successfully tricks the princess into letting her inside the cottage and eating the bewitched apple, telling her that it is a magic wishing apple.
+After an unsuccessful attempt to warn Snow White by attacking the Queen, they hurry to warn the Dwarfs of the Queen's arrival.
+Now alone, the Queen successfully tricks the princess into letting her inside the cottage and eating the bewitched apple, telling her that it is a magic wishing apple.
 Snow White takes a bite of the apple, which puts her in a deep sleep.